arnavandraskar/country-api/README.md

 ## Authentication

 ### Generate API Token
 To access protected endpoints, you need to generate an API token.
-Now for demonstration purposes and to avoid using a database as of now use username = 'your_username' and password = 'your_password'.
+Now for demonstration purposes and to avoid using a database, use username = 'your_username' and password = 'your_password' as it is.
 Use the following endpoint:

 #### Endpoint: `/auth`
 #### Method: POST